-Juan Pablo Molyneux is an internationally acclaimed interior designer.
+Juan Pablo Molyneux is an internationnaly acclaimed interior designer.
 A committed classicist, he creates spirited interiors that are rooted in history without being historical recreations.
-His work is bold, eclectic, witty…and unmistakably his own.
+His work is bold, eclectic, witty and unmistakably his own.

-The United States and France are two countries close to Molyneux’s heart, and he maintains offices in both of them.
-He established the New York studio in the early 1980’s and the one in Paris in the late 1990’s.
+France and United States are two countries close to Molyneux’s heart.
 Paris has always been one of the designer’s favorite cities.
-After studying architecture at the Universidad Católica of Santiago, Molyneux attended the Ecole des Beaux Arts and the Ecole du Louvre.
-It was through the work of French architects Louis Le Vau, Ange-Jacques Gabriel, and Claude-Nicolas Ledoux that he first acquired his knowledge of historical styles.
+Molyneux attended the Ecole des beaux-Arts and the Ecole du Louvre.
+It was through the work of French architects Louis Le Vau, Ange-Jacques Gabriel and Claude-Nicolas Ledoux that he first acquired his knowledge of historical styles.

-Working on several continents, Molyneux has created private residences in South America, the United States, Canada, Europe, Russia, and the Middle East.
-His major institutional projects include the Pavilion of Treaties, in St. Petersburg, the Russian Rooms of the Palais des Nations, in Geneva, both for the Russian Federation, and the salons of the Cercle de l’Union Interalliée in Paris.
+Working on several continents from his Paris office, Molyneux has created private residences in the United States, Canada, France, United Kingdom, Italy and the rest of Europe, South America, Russia, China and the Middle East.
+His major institutional projects include the Pavilion of Treaties, in Saint-Petersburg, the Russian rooms of the Palais des Nations (the UN headquarters in Geneva), both for the Russian federation, and the salons of the Cercle de l’Union Interalliée in Paris.

 Molyneux frequently lectures on the craft and history of architecture and interior design.
 He sits on the boards of The American Friends of Versailles, The French Heritage Society, and The World Monuments Fund.
-He has received many awards, among them the Decoration of the Chevalier des Arts et Lettres, which he was given in 2004 by the French Minister of Culture in acknowledgment of having helped to spread French culture through his design work and his support of artisans.
+He has received many awards, among them the Decoration of the Chevalier des Arts et Lettres, which he was given in 2004 by the French Minister of Culture through his design work and his support of French artisans.